gbegreg/FMXPong/README.md

 <img src="https://github.com/gbegreg/FMXPong/blob/master/capture.jpg">

-History :
+<u>History :</u><br>
-11/02/2017 : Add a new feature : control the racket with the gyroscope 21/01/2017 : New interface, options menu and save/restore parameters
+11/02/2017 : Add a new feature : control the racket with the gyroscope<br>
+21/01/2017 : New interface, options menu and save/restore parameters<br>